monoculum/formam/README.md

 Custom Marshaling
 -----------------

-Is possible unmarshaling data by the `encoding.TextUnmarshaler` interface
+Is possible unmarshaling data and the key of a map by the `encoding.TextUnmarshaler` interface.

 Usage
 -----